MIDS-at-Duke/duke-social-distancing-survey/README.md

 Response rates can be found in `40_reports/estimated_response_rates_20200421.xlsx`.

+## ERRATA:

+Between weeks 3 and 4 of our survey, it was discovered that an error had been in calculating weights for college educated respondents. **ALL** data and reports were updated with correct weights in commit 66de10801c8921968e27f16cba02e762cef07154, but some press releases made prior to this commit do reflect this error.
+As far as we can tell, the error was quite small and did not have any substantively meaningful effect on results, but be sure to use updated data for all analyses!

 ___
 <img src="https://github.com/dukeforge/duke-social-distancing-survey/raw/master/assets/socialDistancePolling.png" width="400">
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.